italiancode/VybeWhale-Bot/README.md

 - Enable gem alerts for specific wallets through the `/listwallets` menu
 - Receive notifications when tracked wallets acquire new tokens with market caps under $10M
-- Each alert includes token details, market data, whale activity, and more
+- Each alert includes token details, market data, price trends (24h and 7d), holder trends, and more
 - One-click links to view detailed token information
 - Customize which wallets you want to receive gem alerts from